SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/06-Summary.md

 history.back();
 ```

-## The topic of the next lesson is:
+## In the next lesson we will learn:

 **DOM Manipulations**